Pedrop39/Pedrop39/README.md

 # Hi, I'm Pedro Perdomo 👋

 **Business / Data Analyst** focused on turning fragmented operational data into clear, decision-ready reporting.
-I work as the data and technical bridge across a multi-country operation, unifying information that lives in three different ERP systems into a single source of truth.
+I work as the data and technical bridge across a multi country operation, unifying information that lives in three different ERP systems into a single source of truth.

 ## 🛠️ What I Do
 - **BI & Reporting** — Design and maintain Power BI dashboards consolidating sales and inventory across multiple business units and countries.